 We can easily see risk compensation play out in our lives and those of people around us.
 Someone takes up a healthy habit, like going to the gym, then compensates by drinking more.
 Having an emergency fund in place can encourage us to take greater financial risks.
-Wearing a face mask during a pandemic might mean you’re more willing to hang out in crowded places.

 According to psychology professor Gerald Wilde, we all internally have a desired level of risk that varies depending on who we are and the context we are in.
 Our risk tolerance is like a thermostat—we take more risks if we feel too safe, and vice versa, in order to remain at our desired “temperature.”
 It all comes down to the costs and benefits we expect from taking on more or less risk.

 The notion of risk homeostasis, although controversial, can help explain risk compensation.
 It means that enforcing measures to make people safer will inevitably lead to changes in behavior that maintain the amount of risk we’d like to experience, like driving faster while wearing a seatbelt.
 A feedback loop communicating our perceived risk helps us keep things as dangerous as we wish them to be.
 We calibrate our actions to how safe we’d like to be, making adjustments if it swings too far in one direction or the other.